1. Introduction

 Under section 33 of the Social Security (Claims and Payments) Regulations 1987, a third party can be appointed to act on behalf of another where that person is ‘unable to act’ on their own behalf, is believed to be entitled to benefits and does not have either someone who holds a Lasting Power of Attorney (property and financial affairs) on their behalf or a deputy appointed by the Court of Protection.

-Appointees (including corporate appointees such as the local authority) can only deal with the income from benefits and a small amount of savings that might accrue from unspent benefits and cannot deal with capital or any other source of income.
-Where the individual does have capital, accrues capital from benefits or has other income such as private pensions, then consideration should be given to whether an application to the court for deputyship is necessary.
+Appointees (including corporate appointees such as the local authority) can only deal with the income from benefits and a small amount of savings that might accrue from unspent benefits.
+They cannot deal with capital or any other source of income.
+Where the adult does have capital, accrues capital from benefits or has other income such as private pensions, then consideration should be given to whether an application to the Court of Protection for deputyship is necessary.

 The regulations pre-date the MCA but can be applied where an individual claimant lacks the mental or physical capacity to manage their own financial affairs in respect of benefits and entitlements.